jquery/jquery-migrate/warnings.md

 ### \[fx-interval\] JQMIGRATE: jQuery.fx.interval is deprecated

 **Cause**: As of jQuery 3.0 the `jQuery.fx.interval` property can be used to change the animation interval _only_ on browsers that do not support the `window.requestAnimationFrame()` method.
-That is currently only Internet Explorer 9 and the Android Browser.
-Once support is dropped for these browsers, the property will serve no purpose and it will be removed.
+That is currently only Internet Explorer 9 and the Android Browser. jQuery 4.0 will not support these browsers and will therefore remove this API.

 **Solution**: Find and remove code that changes or uses `jQuery.fx.interval`.
 If the value is being used by code in your page or a plugin, the code may be making assumptions that are no longer valid.
 The default value of `jQuery.fx.interval` is `13` (milliseconds), which could be used instead of accessing this property.